There are many ways to get involved with the ASA Resident Component and take advantage of related opportunities geared toward residents including:

 The ASA Resident Component is responsible for one article each month in the ASA MONITOR™.
 The ASA Residents’ Review co-editors are always looking for qualified people with good ideas to write articles.
 Got an idea for a good article?
 Let the editors know.

-Participate in the ASA-RC House of Delegates (HOD) meeting at the ASA annual meeting
+Participate in the ASA Resident Component House of Delegates (HOD) Meeting

-Usually this meeting takes place in October and rotates location.
+Usually this meeting takes place in October during the ANESTHESIOLOGY annual meeting and rotates location.
 There you will vote on resolutions, make policy decisions and elect your representatives.
 Your state society appoints resident delegates.
 Contact your state society for details.

 Take advantage of FAER career development and grant opportunities